Recovering Lost Wages After a Personal Injury Accident in Florida

 Lost wages are the earnings you would have received if you hadn’t suffered the injury.
 It’s the money you could have earned but didn’t because of your injury.

+A lost wages claim is crucial for verifying and documenting the income you have lost due to your injury.
+This includes providing necessary documentation and meeting the filing deadlines in Florida.
 On the other hand, lost earning capacity refers to the potential income you may never earn in the future due to your injury’s lasting effects.
 When seeking compensation, distinguishing between these two is essential because they may require different calculation methods and evidence.

 Who Can Recover Lost Wages in Florida?